cometadata/reconcile-pkp-beacon-journals-w-openalex-affiliation-metadata/README.md

 ## Getting Involved

 COMET is in the process of setting up a Github space for ideas and feedback from the COMET community.
 In the meantime, get involved by:
-* providing input on project at [the pilot project epic](https://github.com/cometadata/reconcile-pkp-beacon-journals-w-openalex-affiliation-metadata/issues/6)
+* providing input on the project at [the pilot project epic](https://github.com/cometadata/reconcile-pkp-beacon-journals-w-openalex-affiliation-metadata/issues/6)
 * viewing the project's progress at the [Project Board](https://github.com/orgs/cometadata/projects/11)
-* contributing topcis about this pilot by opening an issue in this repo, or
+* contributing topics about this pilot by opening an issue in this repo, or
 * contacting COMET's Project Lead, Dione Mentis, at [dione.mentis@datacite.org](mailto:dione.mentis@datacite.org)